imj-1/rhf-demo/README.md

 - getValues method is a more performant way of watching form values.
 Unlike watch, getValues will not trigger rerenders or subscribe to input changes making it a better option when a user clicks on a button or performs a specific action.
+- setValue fn allows you to dynamically set the value of a registered field and have the options to validate and update the form state.
+At the same time, it tries to avoid unnecessary rerender.

+-